pksilen/vitja-service/README.md

 # Vitja service

 TODO
-- Give error if updating not allowed subentities
 - Implement mongodb indexing
 - check if _id and id is consistently correctly used
 - User has SalesItems and Orders subentities